-The Law Offices of Sean Smallwood, P.A. helps people through the legal and emotional process of divorce with compassionate professionalism.
+The Law Offices of Sean Smallwood, P.A. is an Orlando, FL divorce law firm who’s job is to help people just like you go through the legal and emotional process of divorce with compassionate professionalism.
 Our firm understands that the reason that so many divorces turn into ugly expensive battles is because at a time when you are overwhelmed with emotions you need an advocate who is handling your case by strategically building a plan to get you to the best possible outcome as quickly as possible and without costing you more than it needs to.

-There Are Many Complex Legal Issues That An Orlando Divorce Lawyer Can Help You Understand
+There Are Many Complex Legal Issues That An Orlando Divorce Attorney Can Help You Understand

-Divorce lawyers often are tasked with many highly complicated legal issues to tackle in dissolution of marriage litigation.
+Divorce attorneys in Orlando are often are tasked with many highly complicated legal issues to tackle in dissolution of marriage litigation.
 The list of these legal issues is extensive and if any of the following apply to your case then you need an experienced legal professional on your side.

 If there are any children under the age of 18 then your case will include the process of deciding how the child’s time will divided between the parents.
 This is often one of the most contested issues in the case that leads to many case having to go to trial.
 It is very important for you and your attorney to have a strong strategy to ensure a fair and reasonable outcome.

 The courts hold to the principle that the parents have a duty to financially support any children of the marriage who are under the age of 18.
 This means that after the parenting time has been agreed to then a monthly child support amount will be calculated based on different factors including: parent’s income, number of overnight stays the child has with each parent, child care costs, and health care costs.